-Use our tips for controlling sweat to keep you feeling fresh and dry.
+Use our tips to prevent over sweating to keep you feeling fresh and dry.

-Sweat is your body’s way of cooling itself down.
 Sweat is composed mostly of water, but also contains sodium, chloride, potassium, calcium, and magnesium along with biological byproducts like lactic acid and urea.
+The purpose of sweat is to cool your body down and regulate your internal temperature.
 When your body gets overheated, such as during exercise or when you’re outside on a hot day, it produces sweat as a cooling mechanism.

-However normal sweat is, sometimes it can put a damper on certain social situations.
-If you’re embarrassed or uncomfortable due to sweat, use our tips for controlling sweat so you can stay cool and confident!
+Sweating is totally normal, but it can put a damper on certain social situations.
+If you’re embarrassed or uncomfortable due to over sweating, use our tips for controlling sweat so you can stay dry and confident!

 Excessive sweating can be frustrating and embarrassing!
 Everybody is unique, so excessive sweating can be caused by a few different factors.
 Here are some top reasons why you might be experiencing excessive sweating:

-Sweating is your body’s way of regulating your body temperature.
 Your body produces sweat to cool you down and lower your internal temperature.
-Sweating is normal (and necessary!), but sometimes you’d like to control sweat and the body odor that may follow.
+Sweating is normal (and necessary!), but sometimes you’d like to stop sweat and the body odor that may follow.

-When controlling sweat, it’s key to identify the reason why you’re sweating.
+When preventing excessive sweating, it’s key to identify the reason why you’re sweating.
 Do you workout a lot?
 Do you sweat during presentations or stressful events?
 Once you identify the cause of sweat, you can work to prevent it by making adjustments to your diet, activity level, and deodorant choices!
 Keep reading for our top tips to control and reduce sweat so you can feel fresh and dry all day long.

-The easiest way to manage sweat production is by applying an antiperspirant.
+The easiest way to manage sweaty underarms is by applying an antiperspirant.
 Antiperspirants work by temporarily plugging your sweat glands to reduce sweat throughout the day.
 Antiperspirants are different from deodorants in that their main function is to prevent sweat.

-If your primary concern is excessive sweating, apply an antiperspirant to your underarms to prevent sweat stains.
+If your primary concern is excessive sweating, apply an antiperspirant to your underarms to prevent sweat stains and reduce sweating.
 To make your antiperspirant more effective, we recommend applying it to clean, dry skin.
 Surprisingly, the best time to apply antiperspirant is at night.
-This way, the formula has time to soak into your skin and help control sweat the next day.
+This way, the formula has time to soak into your skin and help stop sweat the next day.

 Wear Breathable Fabrics